dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 supersede Bitcoin, you will have to transcend its origin story.
 In a war of ideas, narratives dictate survival.

-> "Gold was first fashioned into jewelry and used for barter over 7,000
+> Gold was first fashioned into jewelry and used for barter over 7,000
 > years ago.
 Gold's captivating gleam led to it being considered a gift
 > from the gods."
 >